MengaPierpaolo/MagicBus/README.md

 The project consists of two main parts.

-1. The Web UI - An ASP.NET Core MVC application intended to be the UI for the application.
-In other GitHub repositories, I have created Angular2 and ReactJs versions of the UI too.
 1. An Asp.Net Core WebApi that is used to serve and save data from the UI of choice into (for now) a SQLite Database created using Entity Framework Core Code Migrations.

+1. The Web UI.
+One of three options all using the same WebApi as the datasource:
+  1. An ASP.NET Core 1.0.1 MVC application.
+  1. A ReactJS SPA UI.
+  1. An Angular2 SPA UI.

-## Editor Choice
+## Code Editor Choice

 The projects an be edited using VSCode 1.1+ or Visual Studio 2015 Update 3